 The primary function of oxycodone is to assist in controlling moderate to severe pain, though it has increasingly been employed in recent times to address chronic pain and discomfort associated with cancer.

-Due to its strength, oxycodone is typically prescribed for short-duration use or for persistent pain that has not responded to alternative therapies.
-It is important to recognize that oxycodone exists as a controlled substance with potential for misuse, dependency, and addiction.
+Due to its strength, oxycodone is typically prescribed for short-duration use or for persistent pain that has not responded to alternative therapies, but improper use may lead to oxycodone addiction.
+It is important to recognize that oxycodone exists as a controlled substance with the potential for misuse, dependency, and addiction.

 Consequently, this medication should exclusively be used under vigilant medical oversight and in strict adherence to the prescribed dosage and duration.